TimidFuzz/X11Forwarder/README.md

 Please enter the name of the package to install> firefox Suggested package: firefox.x86_64
-Please enter the package you would like to install (Press enter to use suggested)> Please enter command to launch the application (Press enter to use package name)> Enter the name of the container> Browser
+Please enter the package you would like to install (Press enter to use suggested)> Please enter the command to launch the application (Press enter to use package name)> Enter the name of the container> Browser
 Do you want the container to be persistent?>
 Using server with IP localhost and port 8471